l31g/coral/docs/final/markdown.md

 #### Section ####

-In order to define the section where the database connection details will be specified the following identifiers `#cordbconn`, `#enddbconn` will be used.
+In order to define the section where the database connection details will be specified the  identifiers `#cordbconn` and `#enddbconn` will be used.
 The `#cordbconn` marks the beginning of the section and `#enddbconn` marks the end of the section where database connection details are specified.
+The database connection will take exactly six arguments and if the programmer requests a database connection with `connectDB` and these connection parameters are not specified, then it will not compile.
+An example of a connection would be the following:

+	#cordbconn
+	server = "localhost";
+	user = "user";
+	password = "pass";
+	port = "8888";
+	DBName = "People";
+	type = "mysql";
+	#enddbconn

+The connection variables `server`, `user`, `password`, `port`, `DBName`, and `type` are all required by the compiler.

 ### Database Schema ###

+In this section we will describe how the database schemas can be written within a CORaL program.
 Throughout the discussion of our database schema, it is beneficial to the reader to have a basic understanding of SQL and ER Diagram vocabulary.

+#### Section ####

+In order to define the section where the database schema details will be specified the identifiers `#cordb` and `#enddb` are used.
+The `#cordb` marks the beginning of the section and `#enddb` marks the end of the section where database schema detailers are specified.

+	#cordb

+		// define your schema here

+	#enddb

 #### Table Attributes ####

 The attributes of the table are equivalent to the columns of a table in a relational database.
 The attributes specify the type of the columns as well as their names.
 Apart from defining the columns of a table, one must specify the constraints on the table.
-This can be easily done using `primary key()` and `foreign key()`.
+This can be easily done using `primary_key()` and `foreign_key()` keywords that we have previously defined.

+Some examples are the following:

+	name: string;
+	age: int;

 #### Table Body ####

 The body of the table consists of the collection of attributes, along with their primary and foreign key declarations.

-#### Section ####

-In order to define the section where the database schema details will be specified the following preprocessor identifiers `#cordb` and `#enddb` are used.
-The `#cordb` marks the beginning of the section and `#enddb` marks the end of the section where database schema detailers are specified.
+In the following example, the single attribute of the table is `name` which is of type `string` and is denoted as the primary_key of the Person table.

+	Table Person {
+		name: string;
+		primary_key(name);
+	}

 ### Global Declarations ###